 The following instructions will set the minimum font size on your computer’s system, so the size will apply to every site you visit.

 - Go to Tools in your browser’s menu using your mouse or press Alt + T.

-- Click on Options, or press O, to open the Options dialog box.
+- Click on Options, or press O, to open the Options dialogue box.

 - Select General if not already selected or press the tab key until it is highlighted (in blue) and then press Enter.

-- Click on Fonts & Colors, or press F, to open the Fonts and Colors dialog box (see example below).
+- Click on Fonts & Colours, or press F, to open the Fonts and Colours dialogue box (see example below).

 - Click on Minimum font size box or press Alt + Z. Use the cursor keys (up and down arrows) to select a new font size and press Enter.

 - Click on the Always use my: Fonts checkbox, or tab to it and then press the spacebar.